About Dave Pratt:

 Dave has been practicing massage and bodywork since 1997, and still loves the work.
 He is a Licensed Massage Therapist, a Certified Breema Bodywork Instructor and Practitioner, and a yoga teacher.
-Dave has had a life-long interest in meditation and Consciousness studies, and was a student of Tim McCarthy of the Kent Zendo for about a decade.
-David holds advanced certifications in Somatic Release in Clinical Massage, which includes neuromuscular therapy and myofascial work, plus Bodywork for The Childbearing Year, which takes into account the unique needs of pregnant clients.
+He has had a life-long interest in meditation, and brings this background to all of his therapy sessions.
+Dave holds advanced certifications in Somatic Release in Clinical Massage, which includes neuromuscular therapy and myofascial work, plus Bodywork for The Childbearing Year, which takes into account the unique needs of pregnant clients.
 He has helped thousands of people to reach greater levels of harmony and balance.
 He also likes to write poetry and articles on massage and wellness, with close to 200 published articles.
 You can also see his art and photgraphy here.

-I offer a variety of massage therapy treatments and Breema bodywork as part of your retreat or for an individually-scheduled session.
-I aim to nurture balance and harmony with Massage Therapy that is relaxing and rejuvenating, and offer Breema bodywork treatments - both of which I have been practicing for over two decades.
-Massage Therapy with a more specific focus on physical imbalance or even a customized blend of the two.
+I offer a variety of Massage Therapy treatments and Breema bodywork as part of your retreat or for an individually-scheduled session.
+I aim to nurture balance and harmony with Massage Therapy that is relaxing and rejuvenating, and I have been practicing for about 25 years.
 Breema bodywork sessions are deeply quieting for the mind and support the body towards new flexibility, comfort and vitality.
 You can read more about Breema here.

 Please see the treatment options below or read some of the articles I've written about these healing arts, and let us know if you have any questions or if you would like to schedule an appointment.
 We're grateful that you found us.